American Model Krystle Lina Shows Off Her Incredible Figure In A Floral-Print Dress On Instagram

-American model Krystle Lina recently took to her Instagram page and wowed her 1.6 million fans with a new picture, one which melted many hearts.
+American model Krystle Lina recently took to her Instagram page and wowed her 1.6 million fans with a new photo, one which melted many hearts.

 In the snap, the model could be seen flashing her beautiful smile while looking away from the camera, a move that fans totally fell in love with.
-She chose an off-the-shoulder floral-print dress that allowed the model to show off a glimpse of her perky breasts.
+She chose an off-the-shoulder floral-print dress that allowed her to show off a glimpse of her perky breasts.

 The hottie wore her brunette tresses down and opted for a full face of makeup to keep it glamorous.
 According to the geotag, the snap was captured in Los Angeles, California, while she asked her fans in the caption to describe their feelings in three emoji.

-She also informed her fans in the caption that the outfit was from the Australian online clothing store, White Fox Boutique, while her booties were from Los Angeles-based fashion store, JustFab.
+She also informed her fans in the caption that the outfit was from the Australian online clothing store White Fox Boutique, while her booties were from Los Angeles-based fashion store, JustFab.

 Within less than a day of going live, the picture has amassed more than 10,000 likes and over 340 comments where fans not only responded to the caption but also showered the model with numerous compliments.

 Apart from her regular fans and followers, the snap was also liked by many of Krystle’s fellow models.
-These included Lynnie Marie, Cina and American Playboy model Kayleigh Swenson, among others.
+These included Lynnie Marie, Cina, and American Playboy model Kayleigh Swenson, among others.

 Prior to sharing the latest picture, Krystle treated her fans to another snap where she showed off her incredible figure and sense of style by wearing a navy-blue, mini dress with an off-the-shoulder neckline.